johnkerl/miller/docs/src/reference-main-flag-list.md

 `: Use this to specify one of more input files before the verb(s), rather than after.
 May be used more than once.
 The list of filename must end with `--`.
 This is useful for example since `--from *.csv` doesn't do what you might hope but `--mfrom *.csv --` does.
 * `--mload {filenames}
 `: Like `--load` but works with more than one filename, e.g. `--mload *.mlr --`.
+* `--no-fflush
+`: Let buffered output not be written after every output record.
+The default is flush output after every record if the output is to the terminal, or less often if the output is to a file or a pipe.
+The default is a significant performance optimization for large files.
+Use this flag to allow less-frequent updates when output is to the terminal.
+This is unlikely to be a noticeable performance improvement, since direct-to-screen output for large files has its own overhead.
 * `--nr-progress-mod {m}
 `: With m a positive integer: print filename and record count to os.Stderr every m input records.
 * `--ofmt {format}